 Additional COVID-19 Related Costs

 With COVID-19, there are additional costs incurred in bringing in a domestic helper from her home country.
 Firstly, entry approval must be given by the Ministry of Manpower.
 Also, the employer will have to ensure that the helper takes valid COVID-19 swab tests prior to her departure from her home country, and makes arrangements for a Stay-Home-Notice (SHN) period at an approved facility.
-The employer also has to purchase additional medical insurance for the domestic helper to cover any COVID-19 related medical expense if required, and has to have a coverage of at least $10,000.
+The employer also has to purchase additional medical insurance for the domestic helper to cover any COVID-19-related medical expenses if required, and has to have coverage of at least $10,000.
 All these costs add up even if you are not using an agency (e.g. SHN dedicated facilities cost about S$1,300 to $2,000 for 14-day SHN while COVID-19 tests cost about S$125 to S$160 each).

 If you are using an agency, the agencies have increased their service fees to reflect the additional work needed to coordinate these new requirements.
 Airfare costs may also have risen due to limited flight availability, causing flight tickets to be more expensive.

 Additionally, from 1 January 2021, employers must buy additional medical insurance for the maid before her arrival to cover any COVID-19 related medical expenses.
-This insurance must have a coverage of at least S$10,000 for the workers’ medical expenses if they develop COVID-19 symptoms or test positive within 14 days of arrival in Singapore.
+This insurance must have coverage of at least S$10,000 for the workers’ medical expenses if they develop COVID-19 symptoms or test positive within 14 days of arrival in Singapore.

 Do check the Ministry of Manpower guidelines and regulations on domestic helpers during this period, as information is updated regularly as the COVID-19 situation unfolds.